CubeBeveled/server-sided/README.md

   * curl is required
 * Run start.bat or start.sh depending on your OS
   * This will just start the fabric server
+  * **NOTE:** The server will most probably crash on first startup due to a tick timeout error because its generating the world.
+After the crash, restart it, it should work.
+If this crash didnt happen, congrats!
+You have good server hardware